gabrielpdsilva/RPGPlus/README.md

 #### Features that have not been added to the app yet:
 - [ ] Edit draft
+- [ ] Fix problems of styling on Draft Screens
 - [ ] Generate names using firestore